MicroEJ/docs/VEEPortingGuide/uiImageOverview.rst

 The Image Engine is composed of:

-* An "Image Generator" module, for converting images into a MicroEJ format (known by the Image Engine Renderer) or into a platform binary format (cannot be used by the Image Engine Renderer), before runtime (pre-generated images).
+* An "Image Generator" module, for converting images into a MicroEJ format (known by the Image Engine Renderer) or into a VEE Port binary format (cannot be used by the Image Engine Renderer), before runtime (pre-generated images).
 * The "Image Loader" module, for loading, converting and closing the images.
 * A set of "Image Decoder" modules, for converting standard image formats into a MicroEJ format (known by the Image Renderer) at runtime.
 Each Image Decoder is an additional module of the main module "Image Loader".
 * The "Image Renderer" module, for reading and drawing the images in MicroEJ format.